Malga-Vision/SP-classification-ESAOTE/README.md

 to the third (temporal) domain should aid the network in solving ambiguous situations where some parts of anatomical structures are not clearly visible (or partly occluded) within a single frame, though could appear in nearby frames.
 Based on [[2]](#2) we also implemented SonoNet(2+1)D model.
-It is a 3D version of SonoNet2D, but each 2D convolution layers is replaced with a SpatioTemporal block, which consists of 2D convolution layer followed by a 1D convolution layer, with a ReLU activation function between these two layers.
+It is a 3D version of SonoNet2D, but each 2D convolution layers is replaced with a SpatioTemporal block, which consists of 2D convolution layer followed by a 1D convolution layer.
-In this way we have a model which is comparable to the SonoNet2D, in terms of trainable parameters, but with a number of non-linear operations which is the double respect with the 3D model, potentially leading to best results.
+In this way, we have a model which is comparable to the SonoNet2D, in terms of trainable parameters, but with a number of non-linear operations which is double with respect to the 3D model, potentially leading to best results.